 4. Assistive technology is helpful

-This Canadian study appears to validate the notion that having access to assistive technology such as power cots helps to reduce injuries.
+Access to lift assistive technology, such as power cots and stair chairs, helps to reduce injuries.
 While the initial cost of such devices can be steep, the potential for injury reduction, cost savings and a better chance of growing old in the profession far outweigh the investment.

 5. Be fit to lift